polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/customchain.md

 * If there are multiple validators in the network, we want to add all of them in the `bootnodes` section of in the `customSpec.json`.

-> If you are running multiple nodes on the same machine, you must configure the UI to the correct
+> You must configure the UI to the correct
 > node's WebSocket endpoint.

 > Reminder: All validators must be using identical chain specifications in order to peer.
 You
 > should see the same genesis block and state root hashes.

+> You may obviate the `--bootnotes` flag, by putting your first node's bootnode address in the chain
+> spec file (there is a field at the beginning).

 ```
 ...